 19 Jan Life as a Toronto DJ

-The most common question I receive as a Toronto DJ is “Must be easy running a professional Toronto DJ service such as Sono DJ’s”.
-The answer; it is not all fun and games like some would think.
-Let me explain.
+The most common assumption that I usually get as a Toronto DJ is that “it must be easy running a professional DJ service.”
+I can see why that can be assumed but the honest answer is that it is not all fun and games like some would think.

-As the owner of Sono DJ’s for 20 plus years, I can confidently say it is not “easy”.
-There is much more than showing up to an event and playing music then leaving.
+As the owner of Sono DJs for over 20 years, I can confidently say that it is not “easy.”
+There is more to being a DJ than just showing up to an event, playing the music, and leaving to the next gig.

-Being at the event is my favourite part, but can be the most stressful.
-I am a very organized professional DJ, but sometimes there are factors I could not predict or prevent.
-Being able to adapt to these conditions can be difficult for most, but Sono DJ’s have over 20 years of experience, so we have seen and done it all.
+Being at the event is my favourite part, but it also can be the most stressful.
+I consider myself a very organized and professional DJ, but sometimes there are factors I cannot predict or prevent.
+Being able to adapt to these conditions can be difficult, but Sono DJs have over 20 years of experience and are accustomed to dealing with any unpredictable changes.

 With that being said, offering DJ services in the Greater Toronto Area does have its challenges, but it is rewarding when done correctly.
 Life as a Professional DJ does have its benefits and disadvantages, but I love what I do.
 In fact, I love it so much that I’ve been nicknamed as “The Toronto Disk Jockey”.